limorigu/causal-inference-handbook/Common_terms/Identifiability/Do_calculus/d-separation.md

 3. [Pieter Abbeel's d-separation video for Bayesian nets](https://www.youtube.com/watch?v=yDs_q6jKHb0)
 4. d-seperation, chpater 2.4 in [causal inference in statistics: A Primer](http://bayes.cs.ucla.edu/PRIMER/)
 5. For a slightly different flavour, see [Elements of Causal Inference, chapter 6, definition 6.1](https://mitpress.mit.edu/books/elements-causal-inference#:~:text=Elements%20of%20Causal%20Inference%20is,data%20to%20understand%20the%20world.)

+#### 1 While we do not personally subscribe to this view, the term immorality was chosen because in this case, two parent nodes will be non-adjacent (i.e. won't share an edge), and yet will have a shared child node.
+[¹]:#-note-one